 VO2 – max. alone is not a good measure of how well you can perform in a long-distance race, although studies show that there is a close correlation between results in marathon running and the percentage of VO2 – max., a runner is able to complete a race with.

 A study showed that highly trained runners were able to keep 82% of their VO2 – max. through a full marathon.
 Other studies claim that we can increase our maximum oxygen uptake by 5 – 25% through training.
 As a general example, an inactive man has a maximum oxygen uptake of 30 ml/kg/min. while a well-trained man may be close to 70 ml/kg/min.

 Training with such high intensity loads the heart and blood circulation to the max., leading to an increase in heart stroke volume.
 In addition, such training will increase the ability of the muscles to draw oxygen out of the blood.
 So, the endurance is significantly improved, and running at such a high pace improves the strength in the legs, you also get used to training with higher heart frequency and on a higher level of exertion.

-7. Great Places to Train
+7. Great Places For Half Marathon Training

 There are no restrictions on where you can run – this is just one of the great benefits of running.
-You can choose to run in municipal parks, sports fields, nature trails in the countryside, hiking trails, along with the beachside, etc. Training for a half-marathon is therefore an excellent opportunity for you to experience your local area and explore areas further away from where you live particular if you have a car.
+You can choose to run in municipal parks, sports fields, nature trails in the countryside, hiking trails, along with the beachside, etc. Training for a half-marathon is therefore, an excellent opportunity for you to experience your local area and explore areas further away from where you live particularly if you have a car.
 You can use the internet to map exciting routes and try them out.

 It is important with variation in the surface you run on and that you do not always run on a hard surface, as this increases the risk of injuries over time.
 A managed variation will also make your joints and muscles stronger, as the different surfaces cause the body to recruit different muscle groups, which thereby prevents injuries and makes you more resilient.